Teradata/stacki/test-framework/README.md

     --extra-isos=FIRST_ISO,SECOND_ISO...

-For example, Stacki SLES11 can't be a frontend, but the 01-barnacle-install is aware of Stacki SLES11 ISOs, and will use it to test provisioning SLES11 backends, like so:
+For example, Stacki SLES11 can't be a frontend, but the system test-suite is aware of Stacki SLES11 ISOs, and will use it to test provisioning SLES11 backends, like so:

     ./run-tests.sh --system stacki-5.1rc2-sles12.x86_64.disk1.iso --extra-isos=stacki-5.1rc2-sles11.x86_64.disk1.iso

 By default, code coverage reports will be generated in the `reports` directory, in `unit` and `integration` subdirectories for those types of tests.
 To turn off this report generation, you can use the flag: